 Pros: Maintaining the current Magento website design that is familiar to all of your customers.

 Cons: The time for website cloning depends on how complicated your current design is.
 However, cloning a website, in general, will also take a noticeable amount of time (at least one month).
-Additionally, what you can get finally is a design that is similar (70-80%) to the old one but not the same (100%) due to the different structure of Magento 1 and 2.
+Additionally, you can finally get a similar design (70-80%) to the old one but not the same (100%) due to the different structures of Magento 1 and 2.

 What is the best solution for Magento theme migration?

 Despite introducing many solutions to tackle the Magento theme migration issue, we highly recommend the 1st solution.
 Overall, utilizing a ready-made Magento 2 theme will take the least amount of time (for seeking the proper theme), money (for possessing the theme), and effort (for installing and customizing it).
 Most of our customers now are going for this option.